nsaunders/purescript-tecton/CONTRIBUTING.md

 ### Development environment

-You can use [Nix](https://github.com/NixOS/nix) to create a development environment with all of the required tooling.
+You can use [Nix](https://github.com/NixOS/nix) to create a development environment with all required tooling.
 Simply run `nix-shell` in the root project directory, and you'll have everything you need to get started.

-You will also need to run `npm install` to obtain additional dependencies required to verify your changes before you are ready to submit them.

 ### Making changes

-The `src` directory includes the following three modules:
+The `src` directory includes the following modules:
-* `Tecton`, which exports most of the public API;
+* [`Tecton`](./src/Tecton.purs), which exports most of the public API;
-* `Tecton.Rule`, for use with qualified-do syntax to create rulesets; and
-* `Tecton.Internal`, which contains internal and private functions and data types.
+* [`Tecton.Internal`](./src/Tecton/Internal.purs), which contains internal and private functions and data types; and
+* [`Tecton.Rule`](./src/Tecton/Rule.purs), for use with qualified-do syntax to create rulesets (not much to see here).

 Usually your work will begin in the `Tecton.Internal` module.
-From this module, export the minimum classes, data types, and functions required for client code to compile.
+From this module, export the minimum functions, types, and classes required for client code to compile.
 Then, from the `Tecton` module, re-export only the subset that client code should interact with directly.
 This architecture clearly defines the public API while allowing implementation details to remain flexible.

 After making any changes, run `purs-tidy format-in-place src` to format the code.